 Painting a door may seem daunting, whether you're copying the latest front door ideas, upgrading an internal uPVC or composite door.
 But, learn this key DIY skill and you'll be able to use it for life.

-Whatever door needs painting, the technique is basically the same.
+When you know how to paint a door, you'll see that the technique is basically the same for each type.
 You just need the right paint for the job, as well as a little time and space but otherwise, it's not a complicated job and you certainly don’t need to pay a professional to do it for you...

 There's no better way to inject color and vibrancy, not to mention curb appeal into your home than with this simple home improvement job.
 From prepping and priming the door for painting, to leaving the paint to dry and cure, you can guarantee a professional finish throughout your home with our guidance.